timescale/docs.timescale.com-content/api.md

 | `create_default_indexes` | Boolean whether to create default indexes on time/partitioning columns.
 Default is TRUE.
 | `if_not_exists` | Boolean whether to print warning if table already converted to hypertable or raise exception.
 Default is FALSE.

->vvv The time column currently only supports values with a data type of integer (SMALLINT, INT, BIGINT) or timestamp (TIMESTAMP, TIMESTAMPTZ).
-Additionally, if the time column is of type SMALLINT or INT, the `chunk_time_interval` **must** be set explicitly.
+The time column currently only supports values with a data type of timestamp (TIMESTAMP, TIMESTAMPTZ), DATE, or integer (SMALLINT, INT, BIGINT).

+For time columns having timestamp or DATE types, the `chunk_time_interval` should be specified either as an `interval` type or a numerical value in microseconds.
+For integer types, the `chunk_time_interval` **must** be set explicitly, as the database does not otherwise understand the semantics of what each integer value represents (a second, millisecond, nanosecond, etc.).

 <!-- -->
 >ttt The `add_dimension` function can be used following hypertable